jpdias/jpdias.github.io/_posts/2025-11-17-trojans-made-easy.md

   </div>
 </div>

+Checking the [WHOIS](https://lookup.icann.org/en/lookup) data for the domain does not provide any useful data other than the registar [NiceNIC.net](http://nicenic.net) that, at the time of writing, their website was not working at all.

 ## The Analysis

 The first thing that I like to do is a quick scan using [urlscan.io](https://urlscan.io/).
 As expected, the report is matching the expected "Malicious Activity!" (feel free to check the [public report here](https://urlscan.io/result/019a8892-f207-7119-9d6d-c37916942e11/)).